- 1/2 cup + 2 tablespoons lukewarm coconut milk or unflavored soy, almond, etc.

 - Once you have all of the bites boiled, carefully transfer them to your parchment lined baking sheet.

-- Sprinkle coarse salt over the pretzels.
+- Sprinkle just a bit coarse salt over the pretzels.
 (If you’re making the cinnamon version, sprinkle your cinnamon/sugar/salt mixture over top.
-Alternatively, you can brush them with butter after they’ve baked and roll them in the cinnamon sugar for richer taste).
+Alternatively, you can brush them with Earth Balance butter spread after they’ve baked and roll them in the cinnamon sugar for richer taste).
 I recommend doing half the batch salty and half the batch sweet.

-- Let the bites cool for 12 full minutes, this is important as the inner texture will be changing as it cools.
-They’ll still be a bit warm and at just the right texture at the 12 minute mark.
+- Remove from oven and let the bites cool for 10 full minutes, this is important as the inner texture will be changing as it cools.
+They’ll still be a bit warm and at just the right texture at the 10 minute mark.

 - While you’re waiting for them to cool, go ahead and get your dipping sauces ready.
-We love a hearty, grainy mustard and you can choose your favorite cheese sauce.
-And a little dish of melted chocolate is heaven with the cinnamon bites.
+We love a hearty, grainy mustard.
+And a little dish of melted vegan chocolate is heaven with the cinnamon bites.

 - Serve and enjoy!
 They are best served fresh but you can store leftovers in an airtight container to lock in the moisture, and then pop them in the microwave for a few seconds to reheat.
 Enjoy!